axiostudio/vue-axio-calendar/README.md

 You can:

-- navigate trow months (next and prev)
+- navigate trought months (next and prev)
 - select a date
 - set a min and a max date selectable
 - add a count of items per date